mindscan-de/Tutorials/README.md

 # Tutorials

-Autor: Maxim Gansert, 2019, Mindscan
+Author: Maxim Gansert, 2019, Mindscan

 This will become a series of single (one-shot) tutorials.
 I really miss writing down ideas or other stuff, which might be useful for other people.
 Having a (public) repository might help to remove the clutter from my desk.
 Because I collect a lot of paper, papers, magazines, information and